 Untreated bursitis can result in calcification (bone growing) within the bursa and even nastier pain and disability.

 Your physiotherapist may use electrotherapy modalities to hasten your healing rate and reduce your bursitis inflammation.

-Bursitis responds better to different forms of electrotherapy, which can be discussed with your physiotherapist.
+Bursitis responds better to different forms of electrotherapy, which you can discuss with your physiotherapist.

-Ideally you will need to reduce weight placed through the joint and adjacent bursa.
-This is obviously more important when the bursa is on the lower limb.
-However, some sports eg gymnasts do weight bear through the upper limb.
+Ideally, you will need to reduce the weight placed through the joint and adjacent bursa.
+This is more important when the bursa is on the lower limb.
+However, some sports, e.g. gymnasts, do weight bear through the upper limb.

 Weight loss may be recommended if you are overweight to reduce the stress placed through any weight-bearing joint and bursa.

 Hydrocortisone injections appear to be an effective treatment for bursitis.
 Unfortunately, there are potential side effects that you should discuss with your doctor.
 The most effective injections are those performed under ultrasound guidance.

 Please consult your physiotherapist or doctor for specific advice.